 With a social proof notifications app like TrustPulse, you can automatically show real live user activity on your site, including purchases, email signups, and more.

 These social proof notifications are easy to set up in under 5 minutes (no code needed) and can instantly boost your conversions.
-Best of all, you can get started with TrustPulse for free.
+Best of all, you can get started with TrustPulse.

 3. Boost Site Speed